 Wonderful memories of walking down Normandien pass in the Drakensberg with Greg, just me and him along lonely dirt roads and railway tracks, through these tunnels and ending up near Van Reenen – at Moorddraai where we were fetched – I think by Father Sam van Muschenbroek?
 I had to keep telling Greg to slow down!
 He was a fast walker and I was in no hurry!

-I don’t have a pic of Greg yet.
-The top pic is one he took in our physics class back in 1972.
+The top pic is one Greg took in our physics class back in 1972.

 Greg’s last message on 28 April 2016: